OrsolaMBorrini/master-thesis-rcm/README.md

-# "Revealing contested memory" master thesis - github repository
+# "Revealing contested memory" Master thesis - Github repository
 This repository contains the code for the project "Revealing contested memory: Automatic sensitive content detection in colonial photographic archives", aiming at experimenting with the fine-tuning of different Machine Learning models (specifically, Computer Vision models) to assess the feasibility of automatic sensitive content detection in colonial photographic archives.

 The project was developed as final thesis for the Master ["Digital Humanities and Digital Knowledge"](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge), at Alma Mater Studiorum - University of Bologna.